Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Quantifying Tumor Images Using Topology

-In this section, we will develop a summary statistic that captures shape information from MRI images of GBM tumors --- which will then be used as covariates in a regression model.
-The key conceptual component is to construct these statistics as a function that maps shapes into a Hilbert space.
+In this section, we develop a summary statistic that captures shape information from MRI images of GBM tumors, which will then be used as covariates in a regression model.
+The key strategy is to construct these statistics as a function that maps shapes into a Hilbert space.
 This function has two important properties: (i) it is injective, and (ii) it admits a well-defined inner product structure.
-The inner product structure is important as it allows us to adapt ideas from functional data analysis to specify general regression models that use shape summary statistics as predictor variables.
+Notably, the inner product structure allows us to adapt ideas from functional data analysis to specify general regression models that use shape summary statistics as predictor variables.